jo-sean/cloud_portfolio/README.md

 CS 493 Portfolio

-Purpose
-Note: this final project is the "Portfolio Assignment" for the course.
-This means that you are allowed to post the entirety of the assignment publicly (e.g. Github, personal website, etc.) after the term ends.
-You can use this as an opportunity to showcase your work to potential employers.

 In this assignment you will pull together all of the pieces you have worked on up to this point.
 You will need to implement a REST API that uses proper resource based URLs, pagination and status codes.
 In addition you will need to implement some sort of system for creating users and for authorization.
 You will deploy your application on Google Cloud Platform.

 The default is that you must use